-Although we use Constant Contact for many EAG clients because of its market acceptance, we also use a number of other email marketing systems when requested by our clients.
+Although we use Constant Contact for many EAG clients because of its market acceptance, we also use a number of other email marketing systems when requested by our clients, like Mail Chimp or Marketo.
 Constant Contact has given us the greatest support and widest array of user tools over the past seven years, but we are skilled at using a number of email systems.

 Many EAG clients use e-newsletters or email marketing to reach their customers on a continuous basis.
 When fully integrated into a social media, web and email marketing effort, e-newsletters are a powerful tool for businesses of any size.

 Email marketing and e-newsletters appear for every type of business, in every category and of every shape and form.
 Like printed newsletters, great e-newsletters begin with a story worth reading and great copywriting.
 Story telling in a newsletter can capture a customer’s attention and engage that customer on an emotional level.
 The combination of graphics, headlines and compelling content makes a customer stop, read and remember.

 - Email marketing is permission-based marketing.
 Spamming is a direct reflection on your business and is discouraged.
 Learn what constitutes “permission” in today’s environment.

 - Be consistent with your delivery date and the tone of your message.
 Consumers scan e-newsletters and email marketing.
 You must stop the eye quickly, capture the reader’s attention and then lead them to want more.